P-Chevalier/Getting_and_Cleaning_Data/CodeBook.md

 SITTING
 STANDING
 LAYING
-Subject column name was updated to “Subject”.
+Subject column name was updated to 'Subject'.
 The subjects (1-30), Activities (6 Activities (eg. WALKING)), and data points (66 mean/std) were combined to create the initial tidy data set.
 Aggregate function was used to compute the averages of each varible for each activity and each subject.